 All you need to do is install the appropriate software then attach BOINC to your desired project.
 Step-by-step videos are provided for each platform.
 Click on the operating system choices below for more information.

 Step 1 -- Install BOINC

-All of our LHC@Home projects use BOINC, which is available for download on the official BOINC site.
+All of our LHC@Home applications use BOINC, which is available for download on the official BOINC site.
 BOINC will detect your running operating system, automatically choose the best client for your computer, and give you a link to download an installer package.

 Note that while set-up is automatic, it does vary under the hood from one operating system to another.
 Before double-clicking in the installer, please check the following notes depending on your operating system:

 Download the BOINC client installer from the official BOINC site, and follow the instructions without modifying the default options.

 In GNU/Linux systems there are two possible ways of installing BOINC:

 Using the distribution packaging system (apt-get, yum, conary, etc.), or

 Using the self BOINC installer provided by the official BOINC team.

 The first solution could be the easiest one, however, before installing it via this way, double check that the version that you are going to install is >= 7.0.
 If your distribution only has version 6, then, you should use the second method.